SP Newsletters

 Eventually, I started using SharePoint News posts as both:

-• the email itself
+• The email itself

-• and the long-term repository behind the email
+• The long-term repository behind the email

 That changed the workflow quite a bit.